robOcity/better_streets/README.md

 * [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) - Adopting the data organization scheme from this standardized approach to data science projects.

-* [CSV to JSON - Online tool to convert your CSV or TSV formatted data to JSON.](https://csvjson.com/csv2json) - Converted FPRR_GLC data set from CSV to JSON.
+* [CSV to JSON - Online tool to convert your CSV or TSV formatted data to JSON.](https://csvjson.com/csv2json) - Converted FRPP_GLC data set from CSV to JSON.